-For over fifteen years the HHC has held trail work days on the third Saturday of each month.
+For more than twenty-five years the HHC has held trail work days on the third Saturday of each month.
 We generally work rain or shine, but snow and ice can cause a cancellation.
 Unless otherwise noted in the work day information, we provide lunch for our workers.
 We also provide tools and instruction.
 All we ask of volunteers is that they bring water, gloves, and enthusiasm.
 We encourage people to work at a pace that’s most comfortable for them, and we don’t expect anyone to do anything that’s disagreeable to them.
 We welcome all ages and abilities.
 There’s something for everyone!

 How to Find Out About Work Days